pvougiou/KB-Text-Alignment/README.md

   2. Data
     1. MedlinePlus
     2. WikiAstronauts
-      * Folders that contain (in .csv and .xml format) the original sentences from the two datasets along with their respective annotated versions and the triples-facts.
+      * Folders that contain (in .csv and .xml format) the original sentences from the two datasets along with their respective annotated versions and the triples.
   3. ```Dataset-MedlinePlus.py```
     * Python script that parses the original sentences that are found at ```./Data/MedlinePlus/XML```.
     * Provides various statistics regarding the dataset.